openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

   switch to the advanced editor.
 However, after you save any changes you make in the advanced editor, you cannot switch back to the simple editor.

-.. _Use the Simple Editor to Create a Checkbox Problem:

 ======================================================
 Use the Simple Editor to Add a Checkbox Problem
 ======================================================

-To use the :ref:`simple editor<Simple Editor>` to add a checkbox problem, follow these steps.
+When you add a checkbox problem, you can choose one of these templates.

-#.
-In the unit where you want to create the problem, under **Add New
-   Component** select **Problem**.

-#.
-From the list of **Common Problem Types**, select one of these problem
-   types.

-  * Checkboxes
+* **Checkboxes**

-  * Checkboxes with Hints and Feedback
+* **Checkboxes with Hints and Feedback**

-   Studio adds a problem of the selected type to the unit.

-#.
-Select **Edit**.
-The simple editor opens to a template that shows the
-   markdown that you can use for this problem type.

-#.
-Replace the guidance provided by the template to add your own text for the
-   prompt, answer options, explanation, and so on.

-#.
-Select **Settings** to provide an identifying **Display Name** and define
-   settings for the problem.
-For more information, see :ref:`Problem Settings`.

-#.
-Select **Save**.
+These templates include the Markdown formatting that you use in the simple editor to add a problem without, or with, hints and feedback.

+.. include:: ../../../shared/exercises_tools/Section_simple_editor.rst

 ==================================================
 Use the Advanced Editor to Add a Checkbox Problem
 ==================================================

-To use the :ref:`advanced editor<Advanced Editor>` to add a checkbox problem, follow these steps.
+You can use the advanced editor to identify the elements of a checkbox problem with OLX.

-#.
-Follow steps 1-3 for creating the problem in the :ref:`simple editor<Use
-   the Simple Editor to Create a Checkbox Problem>`.

-#.
-Select **Advanced Editor**.
-The advanced editor opens to a template that
-   shows the OLX markup that you can use for this problem type.

-#.
-Replace the guidance provided by the template to add your own text for the
-   prompt, answer options, explanation, and so on.

-#.
-Update the OLX to use any additional tags and attributes in your problem.
 For more information, see :ref:`Checkbox Problem XML`.

-#.
-Select **Settings** to provide an identifying **Display Name** and define
-   settings for the problem.
-For more information, see :ref:`Problem Settings`.

-#.
-Select **Save**.
+.. include:: ../../../shared/exercises_tools/Section_advanced_editor.rst

 .. _Use Feedback in a Checkbox Problem: